LezWatch/LezWatch/_writing/style-guide.md

 Tags are free form and for the minutia, like a show name, an actor name, and so on.
 Think of them as the hashtag.
 You're trying to bring awareness to the topic.

 * Tags should use capital letters (i.e. 'Jane the Virgin' and not 'jane the virgin')
-* Tags will auto-link to related shows/characters/actors (most of the time) so please be careful about spelling.
+* If a tag is missing, feel free to add it
-* If a tag is missing, feel free to add it.
+* Be careful about spelling and the name of actors (we use Kat Barrell and not Katherine, for example)

 ## Cross Linking

 Cross Linking is when you mention a show/character/actor on another page and link back to it.
 This is important, as it helps our site become a Wiki-hole of obsession.
 We've automated a great deal of links (shows link back to related blog posts and so on), but there are still some links you'll need to do yourself.

-The basic rule is that you should only link to TV Shows, actors, and characters the _first_ time they appear.
+The commonly accepted rule is that you should only link to TV Shows, actors, and characters the _first_ time they appear.

 You should always link on blog posts.
 On show pages, never link to characters (or their actors) who are listed on the page, even if you're talking about them.
 We get it, Sara Lance is on a lot of shows.
 She doesn't need the help.
 If, however, you're mentioning that _Law & Order_ is in the same universe as _The X Files_, then you can link to each show from the other page.